awawa-dev/HyperHDR/BUILDING.md

     * USE_SYSTEM_STB_LIBS = ON | OFF, prefer system stb libs
     * USE_STATIC_QT_PLUGINS = ON | OFF, embed static QT-plugins into the app
     * USE_STANDARD_INSTALLER_NAME = ON | OFF, use standard Linux package naming
+    * ENABLE_DEPENDENCY_PACKAGING = ON | OFF, bundle dependency libs into the Linux installer